nbulischeck/lkm-concepts/README.md

 * Base - Simple, but full example on a generic LKM implementation.
 No real functionality, but an excellent starting point.
 * Keylogger - LKM Keylogger that uses a character device to retrieve the data logged.
+* List-Dir - List userland directories from within the Kernel using Linux Dirent structures.
+* Packet Stealing - LKM that forces a DoS on TCP packets by stealing them at the Netfilter prerouting hook.

 ## Contributing